PostgresApp/PostgresApp/docs/index.md

 	<dt class="active" onclick="this.parentElement.getElementsByClassName('active')[0].className='';this.className='active';">PHP</dt>
 	<dd>
 			<p>
-				To connect from PHP, make sure that it supports PostgreSQL.
+				To connect from PHP, make sure that the version you're using supports PostgreSQL.
 				The version included with macOS doesn't support PostgreSQL.
 				We recommend <a href="https://www.mamp.info">MAMP</a> for an easy way to install a current version of PHP that works.
 			</p>